-If you are repeating a course for which you received an F, X, W or NC as a grade, you may receive financial aid for the repetition of that course.
-If you are repeating a course for which you received credit (A, B, C, D, or P), you may receive financial aid for the repetition of that course only once.
+If you are repeating a course for which you received an F, X, or W as a grade, you may receive financial aid for the repetition of that course.
+If you are repeating a course for which you received credit (A, B, C, D, S, RP, or P), you may receive financial aid for the repetition of that course only once.
+If a student chooses to repeat a course to improve their grade, only the most recent grade and credits will be used to calculate the student's GPA, even if the earlier grade was higher.
+Please see the online catalog for the most current academic regulations.